bpgraham/L5PCPID/README.md

+## Bahl2012

-**Bahl2012:** this folder contains NEURON code for the simulations presented in
+This folder contains NEURON code for the simulations presented in: